Oracy Intent, Implementation and Impact

 TAs | Modelling of quality teaching and speaking and communication skills (as outlined above) inside and outside of the classroom and when completing interventions. |

 The aim of the Early Years reading curriculum is to help practitioners to support children’s learning and development by closely matching what they provide to each child’s current needs.
-This is underpinned by developing positive relationships, the development of enabling environments and celebrating the uniqueness of every pupil.
+We use Blank level questioning to assess the children’s understanding of language and tailor our teaching to this.
+This support is underpinned by developing positive relationships, the development of enabling environments and celebrating the uniqueness of every pupil.

 As they begin their journey with us, we encourage our children to listen attentively in a range of situations.
 They learn to listen to stories, accurately anticipating key events and respond to what they hear with relevant comments, questions or actions.
 They give their attention to what others say and respond appropriately.
 During this time, our children also learn to express themselves effectively, showing awareness of listeners’ needs.
-They learn to answer ‘how’ and ‘why’ questions about their experiences and in response to stories or events.
-In the early years, language development is a key aspect for all our children and experiences are provide at the outset to help narrow vocabulary gaps and provide an environment rich in language, to promote talk and speech development at every opportunity.
+We follow a Talk for Writing approach to our literacy sessions and children become competent storytellers using key language and vocabulary to re-tell stories through role play and story maps As their language develops, they learn to answer ‘how’ and ‘why’ questions about their experiences and in response to stories or events.
+In the Early Years, language development is a key aspect for all our children and experiences are provided from the outset to help narrow vocabulary gaps and provide an environment rich in language to promote talk and speech development at every opportunity.

 As our pupils move into key stage one, they learn the importance of active listening, register and collaborative group discussion.
 They become co-creators of guidelines for discussions and for talk in the classroom to maintain a safe and respectful environment for talk.